mariamodat/notes401/read03.md

 * Integer, Float – 128 bits
 * Long, Double – 192 bits

-We can notice that a single variable of Boolean type occupies as much space as 128 primitive ones, while one Integer variable occupies as much space as four int ones.

 Primitives are passed by value, a copy of the primitive itself is passed.
 Whereas for objects, the copy of the reference is passed, not the object itself.
 Primitives are independent data types, there does not exist a hierarchy/super class for them.
 Whereas every Object is descendent of class "Object".